 Everyone is driven by something.

 Some people are driven by guilt.
-They live in regret of a mistake ridden past.
+They live in regret over a mistake-ridden past.

 Others are driven by anger.
-Their resentment and bitterness colors everything they do.
+Their resentment and bitterness color everything they do.

 We may be driven by fear.
 Fear of failure.
 Fear of the unknown.
 Fear of change.

-And the need for approval is the driving forces in some lives.
-Too often we worry about what others think.
+And the need for approval is the driving force in some lives.
+Too often, we worry about what others think.

-These forces may drive us spiritually, as well.
-They can even drive entire churches.
-In the wrong direction.
+These forces may also drive us spiritually.
+They can even drive entire churches in the wrong direction.

 God’s purpose is spiritual.
 It is centered in Christ.
 It is focused on the eternal.
 It emphasizes the inner man instead of outward trappings.
-People and churches who are driven by God’s purpose have no time for the trite and the trivial There is a great work to do.
+People and churches who are driven by God’s purpose have no time for the trite and the trivial.
+There is a great deal of work to do.
 God’s purpose beckons.
 It must drive our lives, if we are to be God’s people.

 —Ken Weliever, The Preacherman